 Our Board believes that culture, talent and sustainability have strategic significance in our long-term success.
-This Proxy Statement outlines the most current step we have taken in this regard: to tie executive compensation more effectively to our sustainability and diversity, equity and inclusion goals, which is another Board action that is informed by shareowner input.
+This Proxy Statement outlines the most current understands that strong, independent Board leadership goes hand-in-hand with building long-term shareowner value." step we have taken in this regard: to tie executive compensation more effectively to our sustainability and diversity, equity and inclusion goals, which is another Board action that is informed by shareowner input.